-- "Public Property" refers to all public property including thoroughfares, streets, sidewalks, and parking facilities that are within the campus or immediately adjacent to and accessible from the campus. - "On Campus" refers to any building or property ow ned or controlled by an institution within the same reasonably contiguous geographic area and is used by the institution in direct support of, or in a manner related to, the institution's educational purposes and that is frequently used by students and support personnel. - Pueblo Community College does not own or operate any campus housing. - Pueblo Community College does not have any non-campus properties as part of the PCC Southwest Site. - Data on Referrals for Student Disciplinary Action are obtained through a coordinated effort with the PCC Police Department and the Chief Student Services Officer.
+"Public Property" refers to all public property including thoroughfares, streets, sidewalks, and parking facilities that are within the campus or immediately adjacent to and accessible from the campus.

+"On Campus" refers to any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and is used by the institution in direct support of, or in a manner related to, the institution's educational purposes and that is frequently used by students and support personnel.

+- Pueblo Community College does not own or operate any campus housing. - Pueblo Community College does not have any non-campus properties as part of the PCC Southwest Site. - Data on Referrals for Student Disciplinary Action are obtained through a coordinated effort with the PCC Police Department and the Vice President of Student Success. - PCC started the covid-19 pandemic and went to complete remote learning starting March 2020 until the summer 2020.
+In addition, the spring 2020 safety protocols, all non-academic related face-to-face programming was prohibited (due to PCC's safety pandemic protocols) starting March 2020 and continuing through all of the 2020 - 2021 academic year.